jmwind/bouncifyrn/README.md

 ## TODOs

+What's here is the shitty first 20%.
+There's a lot left.

 - [x] Get balls moving around the screen with grade 2 level math
 - [x] Define and draw playing surface and limit movement within
 - [x] Start ball from bottom on click with tail